firedev/firedev.github.io/_posts/2023-03-06-develop-for-joy.md

 - ` 5 ` - This is going to take the whole evening
 - ` 8 ` - If you feel this is going to take more than a day, please convert it to an Epic and break it down into smaller tasks.

-[A more strict](https://blog.borodutch.com/sup-simplified-scrum-for-your-development-team/) version of the same idea is the task can be of any size, but in the sprint backlog, you can have only 1's.
-Also, see [Microtasking](https://www.yegor256.com/2017/11/28/microtasking.html)](https://www.yegor256.com/2017/11/28/microtasking.html)
+[A more strict](https://blog.borodutch.com/sup-simplified-scrum-for-your-development-team/) version of the same idea is the task can be of any size, but in the sprint backlog, you can have only `1`'s.
+Also, take a look at [Microtasking](https://www.yegor256.com/2017/11/28/microtasking.html).

 ## Decompose
 Once you decompose you can decide what to do with the original task.